AdaptRetail/adapt-event/README.md

 <a name="plugins"></a>
 ### Extending functionality

-Out of the box this package automatically triggers events for Adapt Retail.
+Out of the box this package automatically dispatchs events for Adapt Retail.
 Both for Adapt Rapports and Google Analytics.

-You can also easily add plugins to trigger other events like Google DoubleClick, AdForm, Delta Projects and other with the same API.
+You can also easily add plugins to dispatch other events like Google DoubleClick, AdForm, Delta Projects and other with the same API.

 <a name="add-plugin"></a>
 #### Adding plugins

-> All plugins should be added before the `AdaptEvent.prepare()`.
+You can extend functionality of the AdaptEvent by adding plugins.

 ```js
 AdaptEvent.addPlugin( new AdForm );